brunch/brunch/readme.md

 Feel free to contact us at Freenode #brunch in the IRC client of your choice.

-## TODO

-* fix bug (dispatch is called multiple times)
-* copy css files to build
-* add possibility to use zepto instead of jquery

 ## Future plans

 * add phonegap support